 Richard worked in a range of operations, logistics, freight forwarding and transport management roles for 13 years in West Africa and the United Kingdom before beginning an academic career in 2002 at the then Institute of Marine Studies (now the Centre for International Shipping and International Logistics), University of Plymouth, England.

 In 2004, Richard moved to Australia to take up the role of Lecturer at the then School of International Business, Queensland University of Technology, Brisbane from 2004 to 2009.
 Richard has been lecturing Operations Management, Logistics Management, Supply Chain Management and International Business Operations at the Newcastle Business School University of Newcastle in Australia since 2009.
-He has undertaken research projects and published research in the area of logistics for disaster relief, humanitarian logistics and disaster operations management in leading refereed international journals such as the International Journal of Production Economics, the International Journal of Physical Distribution and Logistics Management, and Supply Chain Management: An International Journal.
+He has undertaken research projects and published research in the area of logistics for disaster relief, humanitarian logistics and disaster operations management in leading refereed international journals such as the International Journal of Production Economics (ABDC A* ranked), the International Journal of Physical Distribution and Logistics Management (ABDC A ranked), and Supply Chain Management: An International Journal (ABDC A ranked).

 - PhD (Management), University of Newcastle, 30/08/2013

 - Bachelor of Science (Honours), University of Ilorin, 22/08/1990

 - Master of Business Administration, University of Ilorin, 07/07/1997

 - Advanced Diploma in Shipping Ports Admin. & Mgmt., University of Lagos - Nigeria, 01/12/1998

 - Master of Science, University of Plymouth, 03/11/2000

 - Master of Science, University of Plymouth, 02/10/2001

 - Graduate Certificate Practice of Tertiary Teaching, University of Newcastle, 16/12/2011